Stone villages, glittering lakes and Southern charm: need we say more?

 Lugano: Scenic views from Monte Brè

 Instinct tells you to go to the top of Monte Brè for beautiful photographs.
 Instinct is right, but one of the most panoramic places is actually near the bottom of the mountain.
 In order to get to Parco San Michele, take the funicular to Suvigliana and walk along the street for a few minutes.
-This public park is a popular yoga spot but the unobstructed views lend themselves for some epic shots.
+This public park is a popular yoga spot but the unobstructed views lend themselves to some epic shots.

 There is also a really beautiful spot at the foot of Monte Brè.
 Look for the park of Villa Heleneum, located along the hiking trail towards Gandria.
 This lakeside park provides Mediterranean architecture, backdrops of bamboo, glittering waters and a fleet of stairs leading into the lake.